 In Cuxhaven, as in most cities, the pumping and treatment processes are the largest consumers of energy in the water cycle.
 And typically, aeration accounts for more than 50 percent of wastewater treatment energy consumption.
 This is due to energy intensive technologies such as mechanical aerators, blowers and diffusers.

-As a proactive wastewater treatment operator, EWE wanted a system to optimize the energy consumption associated with aeration and improve safety with better system control of chemical usage.
+As a proactive wastewater treatment operator, EWE wanted a system to optimize the energy consumption associated with aeration with better system control of chemical usage.
 While EWE was hoping to reduce operating costs through optimization, the control system implemented also needed to ensure effluent concentrations were within legal limits.

 In early 2017, EWE partnered with Xylem to better understand, control and increase the efficiency of Cuxhaven’s aeration processes by modeling performance in a computer environment to optimize plant operation, reducing energy and chemical consumption while increasing effluent water quality.
 Previously Cuxhaven operated plant system sensors with manual controls and lacked an optimization strategy.

 EWE partnered with Xylem to develop and deploy the Xylem Treatment System Optimization solution, part of the Xylem Vue digital portfolio, that uses neural network powered models of the carbon, nitrogen and phosphorous elimination processes based on data from the plant’s existing SCADA system.
 Xylem Treatment System Optimization provided a real-time digital twin of the entire plant so that each process receives optimal aeration and chemical inputs to match the needed chemical and biological oxygen demand.